Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Methodology

-In this part, we first show that data redundancy exists in condensed datasets in Section~\ref{sssec:method-redundancy}.
-Then, we propose a pruning algorithm on HMN to reduce such data redundancy in Section~\ref{sssec:method-pruning}.
+In this part, we first show that data redundancy exists in condensed synthetic datasets.
+Then, we propose a pruning algorithm on HMN to reduce such data redundancy.
+While such pruning, in theory, can be applied to other data containers, HMN is particularly suited to such pruning because of instance-level memory (see pruned boxes in Figure~\ref{fig:HMN}).

-\subsubsection{Data redundancy in condensed datasets}
+\subsubsection{Data Redundancy in Condensed Datasets}

-Real-world datasets are shown to contain many redundant data~\cite{zheng2022coverage, pleiss2020identifying, toneva2018empirical}.
+Real-world datasets are shown to contain many redundant data~\cite{zheng2022coverage, pleiss2020identifying, toneva2018empirical, zheng2024elfs}.
 Here, we show that such data redundancy also exists in condensed datasets.
 We use HaBa~\cite{liudataset} as an example.
 We first measure the difficulty of training images generated by HaBa with the area under the margin (AUM)~\cite{pleiss2020identifying}, a metric measuring data difficulty/importance.
 The margin for example $(\mathbf{x}, y)$ at training epoch $t$ is defined as:

 where $z_i^{(t)}(\mathbf{x})$ is the prediction likelihood for class $i$ at training epoch $t$.
 AUM is the accumulated margin across all training epochs: A low AUM value indicates that examples are hard to learn.
 Those examples with lower AUM value are harder to learn, thus are thought to provide more information for training and are more important\cite{toneva2018empirical, pleiss2020identifying, zheng2022coverage}.
 Then, as suggested in SOTA coreset selection work~\cite{toneva2018empirical}, we prune out the data with smaller importance (high AUM).
-The results of coreset selection on the dataset generated by HaBa for CIFAR10 10IPC are presented in Table~\ref{tab:haba-pruning}.
+The results of coreset selection on the dataset generated by HaBa for CIFAR10 10 IPC are presented in Table~\ref{tab:haba-pruning}.
 We find that pruning up to 10\% of the training examples does not hurt accuracy.
 This suggests that these 10\% examples are redundant and can be pruned to save the storage budget.